AtenDesignGroup/NEON-Data-Skills/tutorials/Other/install-instructions/install-instructions/setup-git-bash-R-RStudio/setup-git-bash-R-RStudio.md

 ---
 syncID: 147dae35152d46cebc3e1eb62b77bc7d
 title: "Install Git, Bash Shell, R & RStudio"
-description: "This page outlines the tools and resources that you will need to complete the Data Institute activities."
+description: "Test - This page outlines the tools and resources that you will need to complete the Data Institute activities."
 dateCreated: 2014-05-06
 authors: [Materials adapted from Software Carpentry by NEON staff]
 contributors: